Alamin-eng/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Ans: will print 10 for the function's console.log(x) because x is global variable, but will print undefined for console.log(f1()) because function is not returning anything, and will also throw an error mentioning y is not defined because variable y is locally scopped inside function

 ## Question 3